MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 -  Several consecutive pixels are transparent (1 word).

    -  16-bit word specifies how many consecutive pixels are transparent.
+   - Not designed for images with many different pixel colors: in such case, the output file size may be larger than the original image file.

 Advantages:

-* Supports 0 & 2 alpha encoding.
+* Supports fully opaque and fully transparent encoding.
 * Good compression when several consecutive pixels respect one of the three previous rules.

 Disadvantages: